MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 - First, you `open` the necessary namespaces from the Q# libraries for the functions and operations needed.
 - `@EntryPoint()` tells the Q# compiler to begin executing the program here.
 - You define the `SampleQuantumRandomNumberGenerator` operation, which takes no input and produces a value of type [`Result`](xref:microsoft.quantum.qsharp.typesystem-overview#available-types).
-The `Result` type represents the result of a measurement and can have two possible values: *Zero* or *One*.
+The `Result` type represents the result of a measurement and can have two possible values: `Zero` or `One`.
-- [Qubits](xref:microsoft.quantum.glossary-qdk#qubit) are allocated through the `use` keyword.
+- Allocate a single [qubit](xref:microsoft.quantum.glossary-qdk#qubit) with the `use` keyword.
-- The [`H`](xref:Microsoft.Quantum.Intrinsic.H) ([Hadamard](xref:microsoft.quantum.glossary-qdk#hadamard)) operation places the qubit in [superposition](xref:microsoft.quantum.glossary-qdk#superposition).
+- Use the [`H`](xref:Microsoft.Quantum.Intrinsic.H) ([Hadamard](xref:microsoft.quantum.glossary-qdk#hadamard)) operation to place the qubit in [superposition](xref:microsoft.quantum.glossary-qdk#superposition).
-- The [`M`](xref:Microsoft.Quantum.Intrinsic.M) is an operation measures the qubit and returns the measured value ( *Zero* or *One*).
+- Use the [`M`](xref:Microsoft.Quantum.Intrinsic.M) operation to measure the qubit and return the measured value (`Zero` or `One`).

 As discussed in the [Understanding quantum computing](xref:microsoft.quantum.overview.understanding) article, a qubit is a unit of quantum information that can be in [superposition](xref:microsoft.quantum.glossary-qdk#superposition).
-When measured, a qubit can only be either 0 or 1.
-However, before measurement, the state of the qubit represents the *probability* of reading either a 0 or a 1 with a measurement.
+When measured, a qubit can only be either **0** or **1**.
+However, before measurement, the state of the qubit represents the *probability* of reading either a **0** or a **1** with a measurement.
 This probabilistic state is known as superposition, and you can use this probability to generate random numbers.

 The user-defined `SampleQuantumRandomNumberGenerator` operation introduces the [`Qubit`](xref:microsoft.quantum.qsharp.quantumdatatypes#qubits) datatype, which is native to Q#.
 You can only allocate a `Qubit` with a `use` statement.
-When it gets allocated, a qubit is always in the Zero state.
+When it gets allocated, a qubit is always in the `Zero` state.

-By putting the qubit in superposition with the [`H`](xref:Microsoft.Quantum.Intrinsic.H) operation and measuring it with the [`M`](xref:Microsoft.Quantum.Intrinsic.M) operation, the result will be a different value each time the code is invoked.
+By putting the qubit in superposition with the [`H`](xref:Microsoft.Quantum.Intrinsic.H) operation and measuring it with the [`M`](xref:Microsoft.Quantum.Intrinsic.M) operation, the result is a different value each time the code is invoked.

 ### Visualizing the code with the Bloch sphere

-In the Bloch sphere, the north pole represents the classical value **0** and the south pole represents the classical value **1**.
+In the [Bloch sphere](xref:microsoft.quantum.glossary-qdk#bloch-sphere), the north pole represents the classical value **0** and the south pole represents the classical value **1**.
 Any superposition can be represented by a point on the sphere (represented by an arrow).
 The closer the end of the arrow to a pole the higher the probability the qubit collapses into the classical value assigned to that pole when measured.
 For example, the qubit state represented by the arrow in the following figure has a higher probability of giving the value **0** if you measure it.

 <img src="~/media/qrng-Bloch.png" width="175" alt="A qubit state with a high probability of measuring zero">